Annapurna Base Camp-9Days

 The last day of your walk starts with a steady descent from Bamboo (2,350 m) through beautiful, shady rhododendron and bamboo woods.
 The path follows the Modi Khola River, past waterfalls and traditional villages as you slowly leave the high Himalayas behind.
 You'll climb a little way to Chhomrong (2,170 m), which is a great place to stop for tea and take in the beautiful views of the mountains.
 Then you'll go down a steep stone stairway to the valley bottom.
 As you arrive closer to your destination, the terrain changes into terraced farms and quiet countryside.

 Your trip ends in Jhinu Danda (1,780 m), where you may relax in the area's famed natural hot springs.
 A short 20-minute stroll down the hill takes you to peaceful pools by the river.
-This is the best spot to relax your muscles, think about your hike, and enjoy your accomplishments in
+This is the best spot to relax your muscles, think about your hike, and enjoy your accomplishments in nature.
+This is your well-deserved time to relax after days of trekking and going down.

 Max Altitude: 2,350 m/7,710 ftDuration: 4 hoursDistance: 8.5 to 11.7 kilometers (5.3 to 7.3 miles)Elevation: 570 m 1870.08 ft.